 Nevis Does Not Recognize of Foreign Judgments

 Few countries do not recognize foreign judgments, but Nevis is one of the rare exceptions.
 Asset seizure to satisfy such creditors is out of the question.
-The sheer cost and legal complexity of relitigating a claim in Nevis tends to dissuade the overwhelming majority of creditors from pursuing legal actions.
+Imagine the sheer cost and legal complexity of your reditor relitigating a claim in Nevis.
+This mountainous undertaking tends to dissuade the overwhelming majority of creditors from pursuing legal action.
 Those who decide to pursue such action face a very rough road.

-English law permits court orders known as Mareva injunctions.
+English law permits court orders known as Mareva injunctions or freezing orders.
 These are the US equivalents of temporary restraining orders.
 Thus, it allows interim freezing of a defendant’s assets.
-Although Nevis’ political system is based on English law, its trust law forbids the use of Mareva injunctions.
+Although Nevis’ political system is based on English law, Nevis trust law forbids the use of Mareva injunctions.

 This is a good thing if you are the settlor of a Nevis trust.
 This is because when someone sues you, you now have use of your trust assets to mount a legal defense.
-It is a tragic event if someone was able to seize all of your domestic assets and you also had a Mareva injunction freezing your trust assets.
+It would be tragic enough if someone was able to seize all of your domestic assets.
+What if, on top of this, you also had a Mareva injunction freezing your trust assets?
 How would you pay for your legal defense?
 Nevis makes this nightmare scenario an impossibility.

 Legal Actions Held in Nevis

-Since Nevis does not recognize foreign judgments, civil actions attempting to recover assets from a trust must be held in the Courts of the Federation of St. Kitts and Nevis.
-All proceedings, with the exception of any criminal complaints, are held in private.
+Since Nevis does not recognize foreign judgments, what must your creditor do?
+Well, civil actions attempting to recover assets from a trust must be held in the Courts of the Federation of St. Kitts and Nevis.
+In addition, all proceedings, with the exception of any criminal complaints, are held in private.
 Details of such proceedings are not publishable without court approval.
 The Hague Convention on Trusts doesn’t apply in this island nation.